Model diagnostics for censored regression via randomized survival probabilities: A Real Data Example

 \section{A Real Data Example}

-In this section, we will demonstrate the effectiveness of the NRSPs in checking three AFT models for a recurrence-free survival dataset on breast cancer patients \cite{schumacher_randomized_1994, sauerbrei_building_1999}.
-A cohort study of breast cancer in a large number of hospitals was carried out by the German Breast Cancer Study Group to compare three cycles of chemotherapy with six cycles, and also to investigate the effect of additional hormonal treatment consisting of a daily dose of 30 mg of tamoxifen over two years.
+This section will demonstrate the power of the model diagnostics with NRSP residuals using a recurrence-free times dataset of breast cancer patients \cite{schumacher_randomized_1994, sauerbrei_building_1999}.
+A cohort study of breast cancer in a large number of hospitals was carried out by the German Breast Cancer Study Group to compare three cycles of chemotherapy with six cycles and also to investigate the effect of additional hormonal treatment consisting of a daily dose of 30 mg of tamoxifen over two years.
 The patients in the study had primary histologically proven non-metastatic node-positive breast cancer who had been treated with mastectomy.
 The dataset is consolidated from 41 centres with a total of 686 patients.
-The censoring percentage is 56.5\%.
-The response variable of interest is the recurrence-free failure time, which is the time from entry to the study until a recurrence of cancer or death.
-The covariates that we considered include the tamoxifen treatment indicator, patient age, menopausal status, size and grade of the tumour, number of positive lymph nodes, progesterone and estrogen receptor status; more detailed descriptions of these variables can be found from \cite{schumacher_randomized_1994}.
+The censoring rate is 56.5\%.
+The response variable of interest is the recurrence-free time, which is the time from entry to the study until a recurrence of cancer or death.
+We consider the following covariates: the tamoxifen treatment indicator, patient age, menopausal status, size and grade of the tumour, number of positive lymph nodes, progesterone and estrogen receptor status.
+More descriptions of these variables can be found from \cite{schumacher_randomized_1994} and Table \ref{tab:variable} in the appendix.